sjbennett123/polarlarp/content/background/bloody_fist.md

 > - The Bloody Knuckles Tribe will come to help the Duke bash invaders if the Duke asks nice
 > - Bloody Knuckles Ores may come to town and not be bashed if they not have clubs
 > - The Duke's Tribe can cross Bloody Knuckle lands as long as they act nice
 >
 > This treaty is hereby signed by the leader of the Bloody Knuckle Tribe and the lawful representative of His Grace, Duke Azeroth Dragonheart
 >
 > Chief Grundi Mundi Lord High Boss of the Bloody Knuckles
 >
->Thermo
+> Thermo
->Seneschal of Elysia
+> Seneschal of Elysia
->For Duke Azeroth Dragonheart
+> For Duke Azeroth Dragonheart

 #### The Rise of Olzen
 Olzen was originally an Oaken Wood Elf.
 He was cast out by the elves and race changed forcibly to an Orc.
 He then joined with the Bloody Fist.
 Originaly the Bloody Fist power structure was very barbaric and nomadic.
 It mostly relied on numbers and just wanted to smash anyone who opposed them.
-After Olzen joined the Bloody Fist became much more organized and fearsome.
-Olzen had an artifact, a welders glove with chain mail that granted him tremendous power in battle.
-He bargained with a Fae Prince to augment the strength of both him and the Bloody Fist.
+After Olzen joined the Bloody Fist, it became much more organized and fearsome.
+Olzen had an artifact, a welders glove with chain mail, that granted him tremendous power in battle.
+He also bargained with a Fae Prince to augment the strength of both him and the Bloody Fist.

 The Bloody Fist led by Olzen committed heinous crimes against the Oaken Wood Eves.
 Shamans would try to obliterate the Oaken Wood Elves with formal magic.
 Olzen could walk the Winding of the Oaken Woods to move his troops this made his army untrackable.
 The Bloody Fist had 4 generals who he blessed with powers.
 All of the generals were killed at once with a group led by Henet.
 Olzen was also slain in a pitched battle.
 The war lasted about 2 years.